 Even within the World Trade Center there are fun things to do.
 Explore The Oculus and follow the tunnel going underneath the memorial to Brookfield Place: a food court and shopping mall.

 Right next to the memorial is One World Trade Center, otherwise known as Freedom Tower.
 The top of the building houses the One World Observatory, an indoor observation deck with breathtaking views of downtown and the Hudson River.
 You can easily squeeze in some time for the observatory along with a visit to the memorial and museum.

 A Perfect Time to Visit

-There is no denying that 2020 has been a difficult year, but that doesn’t mean we can’t continue to discover the city in new ways.
+There is no denying that the pandemic has made getting out and about difficult, but that doesn’t mean we can’t continue to discover the city in new ways.

 In the case of the 9/11 Memorial and Museum, the hours might be different, and the social distancing might feel strange, but that’s OK.
 Seeing the memorial in person reminds us that we’ve been through tough times before and have come out stronger and more resilient on the other side.

 So, in many ways, now might actually be the best time to see Ground Zero.